A general family of multi-peakon equations and their properties: Conclusions

 \section{Conclusions}

 In the $fg$-family \eqref{fg-fam} of nonlinear dispersive wave equations, involving two arbitrary functions $f(u,u_x)$ and $g(u,u_x)$, we have shown that $N$-peakon weak solutions \eqref{multi-peakon} exist for arbitrary $N\geq 1$.
-Neither an integrability structure nor a Hamiltonian structure is needed to derive these multi-peakon solutions.
-We obtain an explicit dynamical system of ODEs \eqref{ampl_eqn}--\eqref{UV} for the amplitudes and positions of the $N$ individual peaked waves in a general multi-peakon solution.
-For the case $N=1$, we show that single peakons are travelling waves provided $f(u,u_x)$ and $g(u,u_x)$ satisfy a symmetry condition \eqref{peakon_cond_F}--\eqref{peakon_cond_G} which holds whenever $f(u,u_x)$ is odd in $u_x$ and $g(u,u_x)$ is even in $u_x$.
+Neither an integrability structure nor a Hamiltonian structure has been used to derive these multi-peakon solutions, and very likely most of the equations in this family do not possess either type of structure.

-We also have outlined a basic criteria for wave breaking in classical solutions for this family of nonlinear dispersive wave equations \eqref{fg-fam}.
+We have obtained an explicit dynamical system of ODEs \eqref{ampl_eqn}--\eqref{UV} for the amplitudes and positions of the $N$ individual peaked waves in a general multi-peakon solution \eqref{multi-peakon}.
+For the case $N=1$, in contrast, we show that a symmetry condition \eqref{peakon_cond_F}--\eqref{peakon_cond_G} on $f(u,u_x)$ and $g(u,u_x)$ is necessary for the solution to describe a single peakon travelling wave \eqref{singlepeakon}.
+This condition holds whenever $f(u,u_x)$ is odd in $u_x$ and $g(u,u_x)$ is even in $u_x$.
+Most interestingly, when the condition is not satisfied, we have shown that the $N=1$ solution instead describes a generalized dynamical peakon whose amplitude and speed can be time dependent.
+Further exploration of dynamical peakons is given in Ref.~\cite{AncRec2018b}.

-As interesting examples, a subfamily of peakon equations that possesses the Hamiltonian structure \eqref{Hamil_struc} shared by both the CH and FORQ/mCH equations has been obtained.
-From this Hamiltonian subfamily, we have found a one-parameter nonlinear generalization of the CH equation and a one-parameter nonlinear generalization of the FORQ/mCH equation, as well as a one-parameter multi-peakon equation \eqref{CH-FORQ-fam} that unifies these two generalizations.
-We have derived the single peakon solutions $u=a\exp(-|x-ct|)$ for these equations and discussed the relation between the properties of peakons with $a>0$ and anti-peakons with $a<0$.
+As interesting examples of our general results, a subfamily of peakon equations that possesses the Hamiltonian structure \eqref{Hamil_struc} shared by both the CH and FORQ/mCH equations has been obtained.
+We have shown that this Hamiltonian subfamily contains a one-parameter nonlinear generalization of the CH equation and a one-parameter nonlinear generalization of the FORQ/mCH equation, as well as a one-parameter multi-peakon equation \eqref{CH-FORQ-fam} that unifies these two generalizations.
+We have derived the single peakon travelling-wave solutions $u=a\exp(-|x-ct|)$ for these equations and discussed the relation between the properties of peakons with $a>0$ and anti-peakons with $a<0$.